mmallindine/Madness-Project/scrollstory/index.md

 [7] Bruno Bettelheim, "The Outside World" in *Love is Not Enough: The Treatment of Emotionally Disturbed Children*, The Free Press, 1950.

 [8] Bettelheim, "In the Bathroom," in *Love is Not Enough*.

+[9] Rainer, John D. and Kenneth Z. Altahuler, eds.
+Psychiatry and the Deaf.
+U.S. Department of Health, Education, and Welfare: Social and Rehabilitation Service.
+1967.
+43-48.